OpenJobDescription/openjd-specifications/conformance-tests/2023-09/WRAP_ACTIONS/README.md

   - `4.3--wrap-missing-onwrap-exit`: all-or-nothing rule (env side).
   - `4.2--empty-actions-no-wrap-no-enter-no-exit`: an `actions` block must
     define at least one action.
+  - `4.2--wrap-fmtstring-timeout-no-feature-bundle`: a format-string `timeout`
+    on a wrap hook requires `FEATURE_BUNDLE_1`; without it the hook `timeout` must be a plain positive integer.

 ## Running the tests